Sarah Elmira Shelton

 Poe came back into her life in 1848 and they renewed their relationship.
 Poe pressed her to marry him, though she was hesitant and her children did not approve.
 They never married; he died shortly thereafter in October 1849.
 Royster had an influence on Poe's work and may have inspired "The Raven" and "Annabel Lee".
-The early relationship between Poe and Shelton was immortalized by other writers, including Poe's brother William Henry Leonard Poe.
+The early relationship between Poe and Shelton was immortalized by other writers, including Poe's brother Henry.

 Biography

 Royster and Poe were neighbors in Richmond, Virginia when they began their relationship in 1825, when she was 15 years old and he was 16.
 They discussed marriage, though Royster's father vocally disapproved.
 They were secretly engaged as Poe began classes at the University of Virginia in 1826; however, Royster's father intercepted and destroyed all of Poe's letters to his daughter.
 Royster wrote later that his disapproval was only because of their young age but he likely also considered Poe unsuitable due to social and financial status as a poor orphan.

-Thinking Poe had forgotten her, Royster married Alexander Shelton, a businessman from a well-to-do Virginia family.
-Royster was only 17 at the time but quickly gained social prominence and wealth: Shelton worked in the transportation industry and was for a time the co-owner of a boat line that travelled the James River.
-The couple had four children, though a son and a daughter died in infancy.
-Alexander Shelton died of pneumonia at the age of 37 on July 12, 1844.
+Thinking Poe had forgotten her, in 1828 Royster married Alexander B. Shelton, a businessman from a well-to-do Virginia family.
+Royster was only 18 at the time but quickly gained social prominence and wealth: Shelton worked in the transportation industry and was for a time the co-owner of a boat line that travelled the James River.
+The couple had four children, two of whom died in childhood.
+A third predeceased his mother in 1887, a year before her own death.
+Thus, only one of Sarah's children survived her.
+Alexander B. Shelton died of pneumonia at the age of 37 on July 12, 1844.
 Royster and her two children were left an estate worth $100,000.